1-Methylcytosine

-1-Methylcytosine is a methylated form of the DNA base cytosine.
+1-Methylcytosine (1mC) is a methylated form of the DNA base cytosine.
+The deoxyribonucleoside it forms is called N1-methyl-2'-deoxy-pseudocytidine (m1ΨdC).

 In 1-methylcytosine, a methyl group is attached to the 1st atom in the 6-atom ring.
 This methyl group distinguishes 1-methylcytosine from cytosine.
+The location distinguishes it from the more (naturally) common 5-methylcytosine.

+1mC forms hydrogen bonds differently compared to cytosine because it attaches to the backbone sugar (ribose or deoxyribose) differently: at the C5 position as opposed to cytidine's C1 position, analogous to the difference between pseudouridine and uridine.
+It pairs with isoguanine in Artificially Expanded Genetic Information System (hachimoji) DNA, replacing the unstable deoxyribonucleoside form of isocytosine.

 History

-Miriam Rossi worked on the refinement of 1-methylcytosine.
+Miriam Rossi worked on the refinement of the crystallographic structure of 1-methylcytosine.

-1-Methylcytosine is used as a nucleobase of hachimoji DNA, in which it pairs with isoguanine.
+It was discovered as a stable replacement for 2'-deoxy-5-methylisocytidine in 2009.